IBE160/SG-Oslo-Best/docs/NOT IN USE/epics.md

 - **so that** I can review its content and decide on the next action.
 - **Covers:** FR-3.4
 - **UX Spec:** Section 5.1.3 "Cover Letter Generation"
-- **Technical Notes:**
-    - The generated text will be presented in a readable, non-editable area, likely a `Textarea` from Shadcn/UI.
-    - React Query will manage the state of the fetched cover letter data.
-    - The "Regenerate" and "Save" buttons will be conditionally rendered once the cover letter is successfully displayed.
 - **Acceptance Criteria:**
     - Given the cover letter has been generated successfully,
     - When the frontend receives the letter text,
-    - Then the text is displayed in a clear, readable format within the output panel.
+    - Then the text is displayed in a clear, readable format in the output panel.
-    - And the "Regenerate" and "Save" buttons become visible and enabled.
+    - And I can see options to "Regenerate" and "Save" the letter.

 **Story 3.4: Regenerate and Compare Cover Letter Versions**
 - **As a** logged-in student user,